 This is a 2.25 mile hike, one way, over mixed terrain.
 At the Bears Den Lot in the ski area the trail is located to the north side of the parking lot.
-This trail is also designated as a mountain biking trail so the possibilities are there.
 The trail flows along the hillside through a rough area that can be very wet.
 After 0.5 miles, the Bear Den Mountain Trail goes left, as the bike trails continue straight ahead.
 The Bear Den Mountain Trail from this point on is a foot trail that is generally plain, but does require some care to follow.

 The trail starts off fairly easy but soon steepens and remains so to a saddle at the crest of the ridge at 1.6 miles.